nzcodarnoc/mcsync/README.md

 Development sponsored by Museums Aotearoa http://www.museumsaotearoa.org.nz

-One way sync from CiviCRM to Mailchimp
+Drupal 7 Module providing one way sync from CiviCRM to Mailchimp